1. Energy Storage

 b) electrode/electrolyte interfaces

-2. Thin Film Solar Materials
+2. Nuclear Materials

 The main aim of this project is to develop models for High Entropy Alloys (HEAs) from ab initio and use the models to investigate the mechanical and thermal properties of specific HEAs that are part of an associated experimental programme.
 HEAs are novel alloys where no single element dominates and four or more elements are used in near equal atomic ratios.
 Despite their complex chemistries and unlike metallic glasses, it is expected that they should form solid solutions with simple cubic crystal structures, such as face-centred cubic (FCC) or body-centred cubic (BCC) structures.
 HEAs are currently the subject of a significant international research effort due to their reported superior mechanical properties compared to conventional alloys, such as exceptional hardness, and high temperature strength and stability.
 They have therefore excellent potential for nuclear applications provided they do not become active under irradiation.